SRCCUTOVERDESTIndependent · No vendor bias · Updated Apr 2026

 Relocate

-Move to cloud infrastructure layer without changing OS.
+Move to cloud infra layer without changing OS.

-Industry data from Gartner and McKinsey on what enterprise migration programmes actually look like:
+Industry data from Gartner and McKinsey on what enterprise migration programmes actually look like in practice.

 Rehost40–60%